Baffle Step

 The Energy point of view

-While the baffle analogy is helpful, it’s important to remember that baffle step doesn’t create a uniform gain of +6dB SPL.
+While the baffle analogy is helpful, it’s important to remember that baffle step doesn’t create a uniform gain.

 How to simulate it